Movie Review: ‘Milada’ a Well-Intentioned but Tedious Biopic

 Shot in English (though screening in a Czech-dubbed version in most Prague cinemas) with Zurer - the glue holding this movie together - as Horáková and American actor Robert Gant as husband Bohuslav, the film also stars Vica Kerekes as her long-suffering sister, siblings Daniel and Karina Rchichev as Horáková’s daughter Jana at ages 6 and 13, and Jaromír Dulava as her father.

-The film begins during Germany’s Warsaw Pact annexation of Czechoslovakia - echoes of this spring’s Masaryk - as Horáková and others covertly assist the resistance.
+The film begins during Germany’s Munich Agreement annexation of Czechoslovakia - echoes of this spring’s Masaryk - as Horáková and others covertly assist the resistance.
 A key theme throughout the film, she puts her ideals ahead of herself and her family when slips a list of agents inside her daughter’s bag during a Gestapo search.

 Both Horáková and Bohuslav get sent to separate concentration camps and prisons, but make it out years later after the war.
 Horáková briefly rekindles her political career, which is crushed during a communist coup in 1948.
 She is arrested as a traitor, imprisoned, interrogated, forced to confess, arraigned at the infamous show trial, sentenced to death, and executed.